I stumbled upon this photo last weekend. Thought I would make it available to more.

 Thriftway Drug is still present and it came down in the 1990s.

 Sprague Sports is still present along with the National Bank Building on the north-west and north-east corners of Main and Overland.
 I believe they both came down in the early 1980s.

 Most telling to me is what is across the Snake River.
 NOTHING exists in Minidoka County from Burley.
 The first Overland Bridge over the Snake was built in 1947.
 Interstate 84 appears to have not been constructed just south of 300 South in Minidoka County.
 Everything North of the Snake on Overland is post-interstate.
 In fact, it seems you would still drive to 400 South, now called Alfresco, and drive to the east to 600 West to drive to Paul.
 If you follow Overland straight, you can see the canal, which Overland now diagonally goes to the east to attach to 600 West, which none of which is clear in this photo.
 I believe the Interstate 84 came through the Burley area in the late 1960s.

 Only a vague outline of a much smaller Paul, Idaho is in the distance, although fuzzy.

-Therefore, this image appears to be early 1960’s.
+Therefore, this image appears to be late 1950’s or early 1960’s.
 If anyone has clarifications, I am happy to update this post.